ifreire/db4o_project/README.md

-# db4o_project
+# DB4O project settings
+- Eclipse (Luna)
+- Tomcat 8
+- VRaptor 3.4.1
+- DB4O 8.0.249

 # Hidden files
-rename from   | to

-settings      | .settings
+- from settings to .settings

-classpath     | .classpath
+- from classpath to .classpath

-project       | .project
+- from project to .project

-tern-project  | .tern-project
+- from tern-project to .tern-project